signus/sigma-cicd-template/README.md

 # sigma-cicd-template
-A template repository for managing a Detection Engineering process around Sigma with open source Continous Integration/Deployment platforms.
+A template repository for building a Detecting Engineering process around Sigma and CI/CD platforms to accelerate detection capabilities.

 ## Usage
 1) Clone/fork and keep the CI/CD platform configuration necessary for your pipeline and modify as necessary.